-- 8. To prevent accidents, turn off the tool, unplug it, and place the Hand Guard / Chain Brake Lever forward in its engaged position after use. - 9.
+- 7. To prevent accidents, turn off the tool and unplug it after use. - 8.
 When the Saw has cooled completely, clean thoroughly and cover the Chain Guide Bar with the Chain Guide Bar Sheath.
 Store the tool indoors out of children's reach.